 Dear fellow Belgians in the United Kingdom,

 In a referendum on 23rd June 2016, a majority voted for the United Kingdom to leave the European Union.
 On the 29th of March 2017, the British Government formally notified the European Council of its intention to withdraw from the Union.
-The United Kingdom and the European Union will now start the negotiations on an agreement setting out the arrangement for its withdrawal.
+The United Kingdom and the European Union are at present negotiating an agreement setting out the arrangement for its withdrawal.

-In the meantime we refer to information from the British Government on the present status of EU citizens in the United Kingdom (https://www.gov.uk/guidance/status-of-eu-nationals-in-the-uk-what-you-ne...) and the British Government’s recently started information campaign (https://eucitizensrights.campaign.gov.uk/).
+In the meantime we refer to information from the British Government on the present status of EU citizens in the United Kingdom (https://www.gov.uk/guidance/status-of-eu-nationals-in-the-uk-what-you-ne...), the new registration scheme (https://www.gov.uk/settled-status-eu-citizens-families) as well as the British Government’s recently started information campaign (https://eucitizensrights.campaign.gov.uk/).

 As a matter of fact, Belgians in the United Kingdom can apply with the British Authorities for: